History of rail transport in Myanmar: Siam-Burma Railway

 The British had long planned to construct a railway line connecting India with Siam (now Thailand) and China.
 British companies examined the possibility of building a railway from Rangoon to Yunnan to link with a second line from Bangkok to Yunnan, but were unable to obtain financial backing.

 When the Japanese occupied Thailand and Burma, they decided to build a railway connecting their Southeast Asian territories with Burma (partly to facilitate the movement of troops and supplies for their planned invasion of India).
 Since Yunnan was in Chinese hands under Chiang Kai-shek, they looked for a southern route to Burma from Thailand and settled on a line from Ban Pong to Thanbyuzayat across the mountains separating the two countries.
 Since Thanbyuzayat was on the Moulmein-Ye railway line and Ban Pong connected to Bangkok via Kanchanaburi, the line would provide a direct connection (with a ferry from Moulmein to Martaban) between Bangkok and Rangoon.
-The Japanese built the lines with Allied prisoners of war, and an estimated 15,000 POWs and 150,000 others died during the construction of the 245 mi railway—about 675 deaths per mile.
+The Japanese built the lines with Allied prisoners of war, and an estimated 15,000 POWs and 150,000 others died during the construction of the 245 mi railway – about 675 deaths per mile.
 Its construction is depicted in the film, The Bridge on the River Kwai.

 1945 to present

-In 1942, The country had 3313 km of meter-gauge track in 1942, but during World War II the Japanese removed about 480 km.
+In 1942, The country had 3313 km of metre-gauge track in 1942, but during World War II the Japanese removed about 480 km.
 By the end of the war, 1085 km were operational in four isolated sections.
 During the postwar era, the rail network was rebuilt.
 By 1961 the network was 3020 km long, remaining constant until the opening of a 36 km line from Kyaukpadaung to Kyini in October 1970.
 This began an upsurge in construction and track-doubling, and Myanmar Railways operated 11 divisions over 5068 km of track by 2000.
 Most routes are single-track, although large portions of the Yangon-Pyay and Yangon-Mandalay routes are double-track.
 The railway had a total length of 5125 km in December 2008, including the Yangon-Mandalay line's double-track section.